Mithlesh-Navlakhe/Mithlesh-Navlakhe/README.md

 This is Mithlesh Navlakhe and I am a Software Engineer enthusiast.
 I have insights into Machine Learning, Deep Learning, Python and Flask.I am extending myself towards Data Scientist.
 I live in Indore.

-Keen application development with 11+ years of experience.
-Hands-on technologies like - Data Science, Machine Learning, Python, Flask, Numpy, Pandas, Matplotlib, Seaborn, Xamarin, Objective-C, Swift, PHP, Laravel, Wordpress, Javascript, HTML, OpenGL, Games based on HTML5 etc.
-Strong knowledge of Visual Studio code, Visual Studio, Xcode, different versions of iOS, and how to deal with different screen sizes(iPhone, iPad).
+Keen application development with 3+ years of experience on technologies like - Python, Flask, Numpy, Pandas, Matplotlib, Seaborn and 8+ years of experience on technologies like Swift, Xamarin, Objective-C, PHP, Laravel, Wordpress, Javascript, HTML5, OpenGL, Games based on HTML5 etc. Strong knowledge of Visual Studio code, Visual Studio 2019, Xcode, different versions of iOS, and how to deal with different screen sizes(iPhone, iPad).
 Web services integration with xml, json.
-Sqlite database & its implementation with application.
+Sqlite, MySql database & its implementation with application.
 I am good at designing and developing standard mobile apps with Xamarin, Ionic and Angular respectively.
-Creation of Web API using Flask.
+Creation of API using Flask.

 Anyone can also contact me via : (mithlesh.navlakhe@gmail.com)